The other night I felt overcome by sadness as I reflected upon all the suffering of this world.

 In many ways, I have a perfect life.
-Nevertheless, a part of me will always be sad as long as there is suffering in this world.
+Nevertheless, a part of me will always be sad as long as others suffer.

 Life is bittersweet.
 And that’s okay with me.
 As long as suffering persists, happiness without sadness seems insensitive.

 I sat with the feelings of sadness, gazing at the dark night sky.
 I didn’t try to push them away.
 Quite the contrary, I felt empowered by them.

 Usually, we want to move away from sadness as quickly as possible.

 Often, we’re encouraged to divert ourselves from sad feelings by engaging in physical activity, imagining pleasant and relaxing experiences, or looking for humor in a situation that makes us sad.
-Some people, who are naturally empathetic, have decided to protect themselves from sadness and other untoward emotions by not watching the news.
+Some people, who are naturally empathetic, have decided to protect themselves from sadness and other challenging emotions by not watching the news.
 I can understand.

 But I say, let your heart be broken into a million pieces.
 You will be all the better for it if you allow it to open your heart.
 Here’s why.

 3 Ways Sadness Can Be A Gateway to Genuine Happiness

 Sadness is not always as bad as it’s made out to be.
 In fact, sadness can be the start of your journey directly to the heart of true happiness.
 Here are 3 ways that sadness can help you discover a more lasting, genuine sense of happiness.

 1. Let Sadness Crack Open Your Idea of Reality

 There’s not a single person in this world that can escape from suffering.
-Suffering is the fundamental characteristic of the way we lead our lives.
-Failing to see our true nature, our life ends up a constant dance of attachment and aversion.
+Suffering is the fundamental characteristic of the way we lead our lives—full of attachment and aversion.
 This is precisely what brings unhappiness our way.

 I like this.
 I don’t like that.
 I want this.
 I don’t want that.